keboola/docker-bundle/ENVIRONMENT.md

  - `system` - copy of system configuration (eg. image tag)
  - `parameters` - variable parameters for the container

+### State file

+State file is used to store component's state for the next run.
+It provides a two-way communication between Keboola Connection configuration state storage and the application.
+State file only works if the API call references a stored configuration (`config` not `configData`).

+ - `/data/in/state.yml` or `/data/in/state.json` loaded from configuration state storage
+ - `/data/out/state.yml` or `/data/out/state.json` saved to configuration state storage

+The application can write any content to the output state file (valid JSON or YAML) and that will be available to the next API call.
+Missing or empty file will remove the state value.

+State object is is saved to configuration storage only when running the app (not in sandbox API calls).

+Note: state file must contain valid JSON or YAML objects.

 ### Input Mapping

 As a part of configuration you can specify tables and files that will be downloaded and provided to the container.